microsoft-search/pnp-modern-search/docs/scenarios/Create-a-useful-People-Search.md

 ![search results layout options](assets/create-a-useful-people-search/search-results-layout-options.png)

 ### Web Part Connections
 As the last step, activate the connections.
 Use the query from your configured Search Box, you can also configure a default value.
-Conntect your Search Results also to the Filters Web Part.
+Connect your Search Results also to the Filters Web Part.

 ![search results connections](assets/create-a-useful-people-search/search-results-connections.png)